FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 ## Plotting Coincidence Time Distribution for a given Channel pair
-- fitted with a gaussian to get coincidence time resolution (CTR)
+- getCoincidenceTimeDiffs() plots the coincidence detection timing difference distribution for a gievn coincident channel pair with a gaussian fit.
+It returns 2 items in the following order: the coincidence timing resolution (CTR) value (float) and the gaussian fit parameters (list).
 - getCoincidenceTimeDiffs() purposefully leaves the figure open so we can edit plot aesthetics outside of the function, so after we call the function we set our own labels.
 - Below we look at the timing differnces from the lines-of-response (coincidence hits) betwwen the left and right channel IDs 1415 and 154, respectively.